-Gambling Addiction In Canada
+Problem Gambling and Addiction in Canada

 While most Canadians enjoy gambling responsibly, there are a small percentage of Canadian adults (3.2%) who struggle with moderate to severe gambling addictions.
 Those affected do not roll the dice for pleasure, but do so compulsively and irresponsibly.

 If left unchecked this disorder can wreak havoc in the addict’s personal and professional lives.
-However the pathological gambler can be difficult to detect, as, like other addicts, he will protect his addiction by disguising the severity of his behavioural problems and resulting negative consequences.
+However, the pathological gambler can be difficult to detect, as, like other addicts, he will protect his addiction by disguising the severity of his behavioral problems and resulting negative consequences.
 This can make it difficult for loved ones to confront the issue, or even to detect that there is anything awry.
 It is crucial that mental health disorders are professionally treated before they lead to serious issues like depression, bankruptcy or suicide.

 If are worried that yours or a family members’ gambling is starting to become more than a fun pastime, please seek professional assistance.
 See our full list of Canadian problem gambling resources at the bottom of the page.
 For more information on symptoms and causes of gambling addiction and who may be at risk, please read on.

 Why do some people enjoy gambling as a pleasurable past time whereas a select few abuse the habit despite increasingly negative consequences?
 The reason is similar to why alcoholics keep drinking, smokers keep smoking and heroin addicts keep injecting.
 They are addicted.